Moorgate station: Northern line

 Previously, typical off-peak services include terminating at Colindale to the north and Tooting Broadway to the south.

 National Rail

 Northern City Line

-The Northern City Line, formerly part of the London Underground as self-contained tube line between Moorgate and Finsbury Park that was operated as part as a branch of the Northern line, is part of the Great Northern Route (itself part of the East Coast Main Line).
+The Northern City Line is part of the Great Northern Route (itself part of the East Coast Main Line).
+It was formerly a stand-alone part of London Underground's Northern line between Moorgate and Finsbury Park.
 Typical services at Moorgate off-peak Monday-Friday (all operated by Great Northern):